-- Continuation of PSY 765 - f.
-Electives (minimum of 9 hrs) The student must take at least 3 of the following 12 courses:
+- Continuation of PSY 767 - f.
+Electives (minimum of 9 Total hours) The student must take at least 3 of the following 12 courses:

 PSY 771 Human Sexuality (3 hrs)

 Biological, psychological, social, and cultural bases of human sexuality.
 Diagnosis and treatment of sexual dysfunctions and disorders.